energywebfoundation/ddhub-client-gateway/CONFIGURATION.md

 consumer as the GET /api/v1/message endpoint.
 Turning WebSocket support on is therefore likely to render the REST endpoint useless because outstanding messages will have already been pulled by the WebSocket implementation.
-If you intend to use the REST endpoint to pull new messages from the queue, please set leave this value set to `NONE`.
+If you intend to use the REST endpoint to pull new messages from the queue, please leave this value set to `NONE`.

 *Options: `SERVER`, `CLIENT`, `NONE`*